flotio-dev/mono/API/README.md

 - `go.mod` - Go module for the generated server code.
 - `cmd/main.go` - minimal main to run a generated server stub.

-Notes about the Postman-hosted spec:

-The URL you provided points to a Postman workspace that requires authentication (401).
-I couldn't fetch the spec automatically because it requires a Postman account with access.
-Please export the OpenAPI spec from Postman and drop it here as `openapi.yaml`.

 Generating code: